lerni/bit-deepl-translation/README.md

-# Silverstripe Fluent Deepl Translation - WIP
+# Silverstripe Fluent DeepL Translation - WIP
-This module, developed by Martin Benkenstein offers a straightforward method to translate DataObjects and SiteTree objects via the DeepL API into draft mode if versioned is enabled.
+This module, developed by Martin Benkenstein, offers a straightforward method to translate DataObjects and SiteTree objects via the DeepL API into draft mode if versioned is enabled.

-I have customized to my needs; it now just has one single button to only translate from default language into the per CMS-selected one and fields to translate are automatically picked up from Fluent config.
+I have customized it to my needs; it now just has one single button to only translate from default language into the CMS-selected one and fields to translate are automatically picked up from Fluent config.

 ## Installation
 ATM this module is not registered on packagist, so you have to add the repository to your composer.json